How exactly should you clean your oil painting brushes once you finish working for the day? It depends on who you ask.

 You may also want to consider this paint brush washing canister.
 You can pour Gamsol or brush cleaner until it covers the coil.
 By rubbing your brush along the coil, it helps release any paint caught between the bristles of the brush.

 Wash brushes with soap and water.
 You read that correctly.
 Soap attaches to oil and removes it from your brush.
-They have fancy brush soaps out there but any soap will work.
+They have fancy brush soaps out there but any soap will work for cleaning your oil painting brushes.

 Lay brushes flat to dry.
 DO NOT STORE YOUR BRUSHES UPRIGHT TO DRY.
 Laying your brushes flat keeps any remaining paint particles from dripping into the ferrule of the brush.
 If paint gets into this part of the brush and dries, it will splay the bristles of your brush which will ruin it.